palacaze/gateau/README.md

 allow overriding package finding instructions, as well as instruct CMake how to download, and install the dependency itself if it was not found.

-To do so, Gateau relies on the creation of special cmake modules, named after the package to be found, which define variables and a couple of macros to instruct Gateau on how the package should be found and installed.
+To do so, Gateau relies on the creation of special CMake modules, named after the package to be found, which define variables and a couple of macros to instruct Gateau on how the package should be found and installed.
 Installation itself is deferred to the CMake ExternalProject module.